 Over the history of the Internet we have seen countless social media networks launched, blossom, and in many cases, fall by the wayside.
-In the past five years alone we have seen the launch of Instagram (2010), Pinterest (2010), Snapchat (2011), Google+ (2011), Vine (2012) and Ello (2014) – to name the more well-known entrants to the market.
+In the past five years alone we have seen the launch of Instagram (2010), Pinterest (2010), Snapchat (2011), Google+ (2011) and Vine (2012) – to name the more well-known entrants to the market.

 Whilst Google+ (if indeed it is to survive) has yet to achieve significant inroads into Facebook’s domination and Ello is still not out of beta, Instagram, Snapchat, Vine and Pinterest have all made a huge impact in the short time they have been in existence.